 Natural Gas: Gas to power technologies in the form of CCGT, CCGE or ICE provide the flexibility required to complement renewable energy.
-While in the short term there is an opportunity to pursue gas import options, local and regional gas resources will allow for scaling up within manageable risk levels.
+While in the short term the opportunity is to pursue gas import options, local and regional gas resources will allow for scaling up within manageable risk levels.
 Exploration to assess the magnitude of local recoverable shale and coastal gas are being pursued and must be accelerated.